5 Reasons Why Thousands Of Schools Choose Third Space Learning As Their Tuition Partner

-Whilst other providers only require tutors to undergo a few hours of online training before they begin, tutors at Third Space Learning undergo extensive initial training full-time for 3 weeks before they begin tutoring.
+Whilst other providers only require tutors to undergo several hours of training before they begin, the best online tutoring websites, will have tutors undergo extensive initial training.
+Third Space Learning’s tutors must train full-time for 3 weeks before they begin tutoring.
 The training is designed by our Curriculum Team and centred around UK teaching standards and practice.
 It involves webinars, practice lessons, observations and coaching sessions.

 At the end of initial training, tutors must pass a series of assessments before delivering their first lesson.
 If they do not pass, they receive additional guidance and support to ensure they’ve reached the required level before working with pupils.

 While they work with us, they receive ongoing training and CPD – this ongoing provision provides tailored training to tutors at different points in their Third Space Learning journey so that their skills are developing and improving continually.
 Our training programme is constantly evolving and growing to meet changing needs, and tutors are coached regularly in how best to apply any new training to their practice.

 We firmly believe in providing quality continuous professional development that helps tutors deliver to the best of their ability.
 When developing training courses, we keep current UK teaching methods at the core, building on recent research and evidence-based pedagogical approaches, to ensure that we train passionate and knowledgeable tutors that can make a difference.Terri Higgins